 Military Child Care in Your Neighborhood (MCCYN)

 The Military Child Care in Your Neighborhood (MCCYN) program provides fee assistance for families of Active Duty Sailors who are unable to access on-installation child care.
-Families living within 15 miles or 20 minutes of on-installation child care must be on the wait list before applying for fee assistance.
+Families living within 15 miles or 20 minutes of on-installation child care must be on the wait list before enrolling in fee assistance.
 If you have denied a spot within the past 12 months for either a base-sponsored Child Development Center or Child Development Home, you will not be eligible for fee assistance.
 Wait list verification is subject to occur at the time of the initial application, annual recertification, or during change of provider request.
 If you have not yet made a request for military sponsored childcare please visit http://militarychildcare.com/.